electronjoe/OpenFrame/README.md

 #### Strategy

-Instead of letting the Go code decide when to power the TV on/off, we will use **systemd** to:
+Instead of letting the Go code decide when to power the TV on/off, we use **systemd** timers plus a small sync service to:

-- **Start** our `openframe.service` (and power on the TV + set HDMI input) at 06:00 (6 AM).
-- **Stop** our `openframe.service` (and power off the TV) at 20:00 (8 PM).

-Once `openframe.service` is running, it can continue its usual slideshow (without worrying about display removal).
-When systemd *stops* the service at 8 PM, we can run the CEC “standby” command to turn off the TV *after* stopping the Ebiten application—thus avoiding any crashes in Ebiten due to the removal of the active display.
+- Trigger `openframe-sync.service` at 06:00 and 20:00.
+- The sync service decides whether to start or stop `openframe.service` based on current local time.
+- `openframe.service` contains the CEC pre/post hooks to power on, select HDMI, and power off cleanly.
+  - You can adjust the window by editing `linux/openframe-sync.service` and changing `OPENFRAME_START_HHMM` / `OPENFRAME_STOP_HHMM`.

+Because the timers are `Persistent=true`, if the Pi is powered on after a scheduled time, the sync service runs immediately at boot and reconciles the display state appropriately (turn on if during hours, otherwise defensively power off).

 #### Why Use systemd Timers?